ibm-cloud-docs/vpc/vsi_is_dh_profile.md

 The Very High Memory with instance storage profile with a high memory ratio of 14 GiB of memory to 1 vCPU of compute is best for OLAP workloads and SAP-related services such as SAP NetWeaver.
 The Very High Memory profile includes temporary SSD-backed [Instance Storage](/docs/vpc?topic=vpc-instance-storage) at no additional charge.

 - The vx2d profile hosted exclusively on the Intel® Xeon® Platinum 8260 Cascade Lake with 96 cores of compute that are running at a base speed of 2.4 GHz and an all-core turbo frequency of 3.1 GHz, a dedicated host that is provisioned with a Very High Memory profile delivers maximum speed and performance.
+- The vx3d profile is hosted exclusively on the 4th Generation Intel® Xeon® Scalable processors, the Intel 8474C processor (previously code named Sapphire Rapids).

 If you provision a dedicated host with a Very High Memory profile, any virtual server instances that are provisioned on the dedicated host must also be provisioned with a Very High Memory profile.
 All Very High Memory profiles include instance storage that is designated by the *d* in the profile name, for example *vx2d*.

+The 3rd generation profile with the vx3d prefix is a beta feature that is available for evaluation and testing purposes.
+This profile is available only in the Toronto (`ca-tor`) region to provision virtual server instances on 4th Generation Intel&reg; Xeon&reg; Scalable processors, the Intel 8474C processor (previously code named Sapphire Rapids).
+For more information about the capabilities of the new profiles, see [Next generation instance profiles](#next-gen-profiles).
+{: preview}

 The following Very High Memory profile is available for dedicated hosts.